 Yoshihiko Murata, MD

 The Rochester General Hospital Department of Medicine’s full time Infectious Diseases Unit provides comprehensive inpatient and outpatient consultative services for patients with acute and chronic infectious diseases.
 The five staff physicians, are board certified in Internal Medicine and Infectious Diseases.
 The primary clinical activities are inpatient consultation to adult medical and surgical services, including the Medical, Surgical and Cardiothoracic Intensive Care Units.

-Dr. Walsh directs the Rochester General Hospital Infection Control and Epidemiology program.
+Dr. Yamshchikov directs the Rochester General Hospital Infection Control and Epidemiology program.
 This hospital wide program is staffed by three infection control nurses and collaborates with other hospital departments such as nursing, employee health and administration.
 In addition, the staff directly interacts with the County and State Health Departments and the Center for Disease Control and Prevention in Atlanta.
 Dr. Laguio-Vila directs the Antibiotic Stewardship Program along with two pharmacists dedicated to the program.
 Daily ASP rounds are done by the team, supplemented by other members of the Infectious Diseases physicians.

 Each of the physicians participates in the Rochester General Hospital Residency teaching program and in the University of Rochester’s medical student education and infectious diseases fellowship programs.

 Research programs are directed by Drs.
 Falsey and Walsh with an emphasis on the study of respiratory viral infections, specifically Respiratory Syncytial Virus and influenza virus in elderly persons.
 Funding for this research is principally from the National Institutes of Health.
-Dr. Murata's research involves mechanisms of antimicrobial resistance, and his work is done at the University of Rochester.
+Dr. Murata's research involves mechanisms of antimicrobial resistance, and his work is performed at the University of Rochester.